-If you want to learn how to pronounce the days of the week in Greek, then Greek Letter Organisation is the perfect resource for you.
+If you want to learn how to pronounce the days of the week in Greek, Greeketter.org is the perfect resource.
 With our audio pronunciation guide, you can easily learn how to say each day of the week in Greek.

 We also provide helpful tips on how to get started with learning the Greek language.
-Whether you’re a beginner or an experienced learner, we can help you improve your skills and advance your knowledge of this beautiful language.
+Whether you are a beginner or an experienced learner, we can help you improve your skills and knowledge of this beautiful language.

-There are 7 days of the week, but they can be divided into two categories:
+There are seven days of the week, but they can be divided into two categories:

 - Weekdays